Forms and levels of material reception conditions

 The maximum amount of material assistance for a household of five or more asylum seekers is capped at €1,155 (out of which €265 – €397 is for rent), irrespective of the number of family members.
 The rent allowance is directly payable to the landlords upon the submission of necessary documentation (e.g., IBAN, confirmation from Inland Revenue Department) as well as documents submitted by applicants i.e. taxation stamps for agreements exceeding €5,000, signatures and ID numbers of two witnesses, a declaration by the property owner confirming the number of residents per room and the availability of rent/water in the premises as well as copy of the property title.
 In the case of nationals, under the new Guaranteed Minimum Income legislation, rent allowance is also paid directly to landlords and the possibility of further adjustments, depending on the needs of the household, is foreseen.

-The material assistance was increased in 2019 for the first time since 2013, after repeated advocacy from NGOs, UNHCR, and others about it being far from sufficient to cover the standard cost of living and housing in Cyprus.[21]
-Such inadequacy can still be observed when looking at the difference between the rent allowance amounts for nationals and for asylum seekers, and undermines the obligation to ensure dignified living conditions for asylum seekers.
+The inadequacy of MRC to cover the standard cost of living and housing in Cyprus can also be observed when looking at the difference between the rent allowance for nationals and for asylum seekers, which further undermines the obligation to ensure dignified living conditions for asylum seekers.
 Such a difference is also evident in the allowances for daily expenses, food, and clothing.
-Property analysts and other stakeholders report an annual increase of 18% in rent prices in 2018,[22] 14% in 2019,[23] and after a slight decline in 2020, a rise of 5,1% in 2021,[24] and 19,6%[25] during 2022, raising concerns as to whether the revised amounts are adequate to secure appropriate housing.
-The combination of a highly restrictive policy relating to the level of allowance and a sharp increase in rent prices has resulted in an alarming homelessness problem.[26]
+Property analysts and other stakeholders report an annual increase of 18% in rent prices in 2018,[22] 14% in 2019,[23] and after a slight decline in 2020, an increase of 5,1% in 2021,[24] 19,6%[25] during 2022, and a further 12,2% in 2023.
+This raised concerns as to whether the revised amounts for asylum seekers are adequate to secure appropriate housing.[26]
+The combination of a highly restrictive policy relating to the level of allowance and a sharp increase in rent prices has resulted in an alarming homelessness problem.[27]

 Asylum seekers are not entitled to a series of social benefits granted to nationals such as: child benefit; student grants, given to nationals who secure a position in university and the single parent benefit.
 Asylum seekers are also excluded from the grants/benefits of the Department for Social Inclusion of Persons with Disabilities, under the Ministry of Labour and Social Insurance, which include various benefits and services aimed to help disabled persons, notably a special allowance for blind people; mobility allowance; financial assistance schemes for the provision of technical means; instruments and other aids; and care allowance schemes for paraplegic/quadriplegic persons etc.